Chapters | Links |

 95 #79

-The odds of surviving a plunge into the river were not good.
+The odds of surviving a plunge into the river are not good.

 95 #80